-PUBLIC BOOKINGS FOR THIS YEAR’S MINEHEAD & EXMOOR MUSIC FESTIVAL WILL BE AVAILABLE FROM TBA AT:
+PUBLIC BOOKINGS FOR THIS YEAR’S MINEHEAD & EXMOOR MUSIC FESTIVAL WILL BE AVAILABLE FROM MONDAY 17th JUNE FROM:

 The Regal Theatre Minehead.
 01643 706430 www.regaltheatre.co.uk